strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform-2022.md

 1. Create a managed database.
 2. Attach the managed database to the App.
 3. Delete all database environment variables from the App.
 4. Check the `.yaml` file for any remaining database environment variables.
-If there are environment variables in the `.yaml` file, download the file, delete the environment variables and upload the edited file to DigitalOcean.
+5. (optional) If there are environment variables in the `.yaml` file, download the file, delete the environment variables and upload the edited file to DigitalOcean.

-### Deploy the application to on DigitalOcean
+### Deploy the application to DigitalOcean

 ::: caution